huggingface/datasets/datasets/cmu_mocap/README.md

 - `subcategories`: A list containing the subcategory names of all trials.
 - `descriptions`: A list containing the descriptions of all trials.

-According to the file format, we have the following fields:
+The c3d, mpg and avi formats have:
-- `amc_files`, `c3d_files`, `mpg_files` , `avi_files` : A list containing the path to all files.
+- `motions` : A list containing the path to all motion files.

 The "asf/amc" config has an additional field :
+- `motions`: {
+        `amc_files`: A list containing the path to all motion files, `skeleton_file`: path to the ASF file,
+    }

+    It is a dictionary containing the motion files and skeleton file.

-- `asf_file`: ASF file is the skeleton file, in the ASF file a base pose is defined for the skeleton that is the starting point for the motion data.
+ASF file is the skeleton file, in the ASF file a base pose is defined for the skeleton that is the starting point for the motion data.
 More info can be found [here](https://research.cs.wisc.edu/graphics/Courses/cs-838-1999/Jeff/ASF-AMC.html).

 ### Data Splits